-Per California Elections Code §14201, the Registrar's office is required to provide translated reference ballots at targeted precincts and information indicating that translated reference ballots are available at targeted precincts.
+Per California Elections Code §14201, the Registrar's office is required to provide translated reference ballots for targeted precincts and information indicating that translated reference ballots are available for targeted precincts.
+The Registrar's office will have a complete set of translated reference ballots for targeted precincts at every vote center.